 “A face shield alone is not going to protect you from the coronavirus,” Woldai says.
 “A face shield without a mask would only protect you from splashes and sprays.
 You could still be exposed to droplets/aerosols that seep around the openings.”

 Pair a face shield with your mask for an extra layer of protection.
 It just doesn’t work without a mask.

-That said, face shields are invaluable to doctors and nurses who treat infected patients on a daily basis, she says.
+That said, face shields and protective eye wear are invaluable to doctors and nurses who treat infected patients on a daily basis, she says.
 But healthcare providers use them as an added layer of protection, usually with an N95 mask underneath.

 Aerosols are tiny particles — in this case, viral particles — that become suspended in the air as a fine mist.
 Watch this video for places where the virus has shown the potential to spread by airborne transmission.

 There are also a host of medical treatments that can disperse the virus into the air, from chest compressions to intubation, when a ventilation tube is inserted into a patient who needs helps breathing.

 The mist can linger in the air for hours, settling on surfaces and potentially infecting anyone who inhales the virus or — and here’s where face shields become important — gets it in their eyes.